Do I need to maintain my CPAP device? How often to change the CPAP filter? Do I need to clean my nosepiece?

 These are some of the most common questions when people first start using a Continuous Positive Airway Pressure, or CPAP.

 We’re here to tell you that you need to clean your CPAP equipment regularly and replace specific components.
 Some of the most common problems you’ll probably face using a poorly maintained device include:

 - Skin irritations such as rashes or pressure sores.

 - Aerophagia (the medical term for eating air) leading to gas or bloating.

 - Mouth, sinus, and lung infections from accumulated germs and bacteria.

 - In some cases, more severe health issues such as fatigue, heart arrhythmias, and high blood pressure have been reported when the CPAP device is poorly maintained or used in a defective state.

 Below, we’ll discuss how to take good care of your CPAP device.
-We’ll go over how often to change the CPAP filter and other parts.
+We’ll go over how often to change the filter on DreamStation 2 and other CPAP machines.

 What CPAP Equipment Parts Need Maintenance?

 The mask is the part of the device that covers your nose and mouth, depending on your device’s model.
 It transports pressurized air to the airways.
 It’s crucial you keep your mask in top condition, as it significantly affects your CPAP machine’s performance.
 Once you notice any leaks on your mask, or it’s suddenly become uncomfortable — it’s time to replace the mask.
 You can explore getting a different model if you think it’s uncomfortable due to the mask’s style.